 The only character in Dunkirk who has direct historical influences is Commander Bolton, portrayed by Kenneth Branagh.
 Bolton is a composite character based on people like Admiral Sir Bertram Ramsay, who was in charge of the overall evacuation, and James Campbell Clouston, an officer who oversaw the actual loading of evacuees into ships.
 Some others have argued that Bolton more closely resembles the story of Captain William Tennant.
 Either way, Bolton was clearly meant as a representation of the heroism shown by the officer class during Dunkirk.

-The imagery present in Dunkirk is incredibly accurate, with Christopher Nolan and his team going to great efforts to make everything look just right.
-However, some deliberate creative choices were made in order to help the audience follow the action.
+The imagery present in Dunkirk is accurate, with Christopher Nolan and his team going to great efforts to make everything look just right.
+However, some deliberate creative choices were made to help the audience follow the action.
 While the German Luftwaffe would eventually adopt a yellow color scheme for their fighters, they had yet to do so when the Dunkirk evacuation occurred.
 Nolan decided to speed up the recoloring so that Dunkirk audiences would have an easier time following the dogfighting action.

-The team behind Dunkirk used as much authentic material as possible when creating the film, but real leftovers from World War II are not the easiest thing to come by.
+The team behind Dunkirk used as much authentic material as possible when creating the film, but real leftovers from WWII are not the easiest thing to come by.
 Although the British Navy was loaded with destroyers at the time of the Dunkirk evacuation, there aren’t that many floating around anymore.
 Christopher Nolan and his crew were forced to use a French destroyer instead, although they dressed it up to appear British.
 Only the most dedicated of naval historians would have been able to spot the difference, but there are probably a lot of naval historians who went to this movie, so somebody was probably offended.